 Both sensors are well above the threshold where you can feel the difference.
 Specs are a marketing battle; real-world performance is tied.

-Click latency and switches
+Click latency and switch technology

 Battery and charging